nafarlee/git-good/README.md

 Well, to put it simply, you ask the developers!

-That is all a merge conflict really is.
-Git determines a line could reasonably be two different things, and simply asks which one should stay.
+That is all a merge conflict really is. git determines a line could reasonably be two different things, and simply asks which one should stay.

-Granted, the interface for handling this is pretty low level.
-Git actually writes to each of the files that have merge conflicts with these little conflict markers.
+Granted, the interface for handling this is pretty low level. git actually writes to each of the files that have merge conflicts with these little conflict markers.
 These conflict markers appear where the line in question would be, and show what each branch wants the line to be.

 They look something like this.